 Those curious about nudist gatherings might wonder how social interactions differ when one or both parties are unencumbered by clothing.
 To find out, we asked Carolyn Hawkins, the public relations coordinator for the AANR and a frequent presence at Kissimmee’s Cypress Cove Nudist Resort.
 Here are a few things to keep in mind should you ever find yourself on “nakation.”

 Some organizations like to ease first-time nudists into the unfamiliar world of genital exposure by arranging what’s known as a “clothes-optional” gathering.
 That means attendees are welcome to keep their clothes on—even if it’s just a long T-shirt—until they’re comfortable enough to leave them behind.
 “Clothes-free,” however, means that you need to shed your fabrics without reservations.
 If you find yourself in the former group, remember that certain areas will still frown on a lack of crack.
-“In all of our clubs,” Hawkins says, “you have to be nude to get into a pool or hot tub, even if it’s clothing-optional.”
+“In all of our clubs,” Hawkins told Mental Floss in 2016, “you have to be nude to get into a pool or hot tub, even if it’s clothing-optional.”

-The advent of cell phones with megapixel cameras has made protecting privacy at nudist gatherings slightly more difficult; Hawkins says that anyone who strolls into a group clutching a cell phone will probably be called to the side.
-“At Cypress Cove, we have a red dot policy.
+The advent of cell phones with megapixel cameras has made protecting privacy at nudist gatherings slightly more difficult; Hawkins said that anyone who strolls into a group clutching a cell phone will probably be called to the side: “At Cypress Cove, we have a red dot policy.
 If someone brings a phone, we ask them to put a red dot over the camera lens.
 No one’s complained about it yet.”

 While no one is casting aspersions on anyone’s personal hygiene, most nudist gatherings mandate that guests carry a bath or beach towel with them at all times and use it as a barrier when sitting down.
-“It’s for sanitary purposes,” Hawkins says.
+“It’s for sanitary purposes,” Hawkins said.

-Because Florida is populated by fire ants, Hawkins says she frequently runs into nudists who sport shoes or sandals on an otherwise naked body: “There are also little sticks and things like that on the beach.”
+Because Florida is populated by fire ants, Hawkins said she frequently runs into nudists who sport shoes or sandals on an otherwise naked body: “There are also little sticks and things like that on the beach.”
 Hats and jewelry are also common.